yabinmeng/pulsar_reusable_poc/advanced_pattern/topic_to_multiqueue/README.md

 # 3. Appendix

-The complete code repository, including the scripts to setup the environment, for this advanced JMS pattern can be found at [here](https://github.com/yabinmeng/puslar_jms_keyshared).
+The complete code repository, including the scripts to set up the testing environment, for this advanced JMS pattern demo can be found [here](https://github.com/yabinmeng/puslar_jms_keyshared).